ItForTheBiscuit (RISK) Price Prediction in USD | Forecast for 2026, 2027, 2030 & Beyond | MEXC

 ItForTheBiscuit Historical Price

-According to the latest data gathered on ItForTheBiscuit live price page, the current price of ItForTheBiscuit is 0.000108USD.
+According to the latest data gathered on ItForTheBiscuit live price page, the current price of ItForTheBiscuit is 0.000100USD.
 The circulating supply of ItForTheBiscuit(RISK) is

 In the past 24 hours, ItForTheBiscuit has shown a price movement of